jwrpalmer99/indy-downtime/tutorial.md

    - Interval Label: Soup - this is just a label not necessarily a cadence.
    - Tab Icon: fas fa-utensils (any Font Awesome class)
 5. Optional: restrict the tracker to specific actors using Restrict to Actor UUIDs
-6. Optional: expand and configure Player Permissions.
+6. Optional: expand and configure Player Permissions (maybe you want to give players access to a read only Plan View)

 ## 2) Set up phases
 1. Click Edit Phase Configuration.